 Address: Jalan Petaling, City Centre, 50000 Kuala Lumpur

 Kuala Lumpur Central Market

 Not far from Petaling street is the huge expanse of the KL Central Market.
-It started life as a meat market back in 1888 but its current art deco style came about in the 1930s when it expanded to selling everything from contemporary art to souvenirs.
+It started as a meat market in 1888, but its current art deco style came about in the 1930s when it expanded to selling everything from contemporary art to souvenirs.

 Address: Jalan Hang Kasturi, City Centre, 50050 Kuala Lumpur

 How to See the Best of Kuala Lumpur in 24 Hours

 A Kuala Lumpur city tour is a great way to cram a lot of the highlights into one day without feeling like you are rushing through them.
 Although you may be paying a little more than you would by using public transport, this is a good means of eliminating an exhausting couple of days of fast-paced navigation in the heat and bustle of the city.